College Work-Study Payroll Procedures

 Payroll verifies the data entered into the Human Resources System by the Human Resources Office, enters the award amount, and ensures that Federal and State taxes and the workers compensation benefit are set up in the system.
 A copy is made of the fully-processed authorization, with the work start date and the Human Resources System assignment code highlighted, and mailed to the departmental representative who signed the authorization.
 Doing so assures the employing unit that the authorization has been fully processed and provides information needed for preparing time sheets.

-The college work-study recap time sheet is a pre-printed form which contains empl ID#, employee name, position number, rate and perod covered.
+The college work-study recap time sheet is a pre-printed form which contains employee ID#, employee name, position number, rate and period covered.
 If the employee is not listed on the recap timesheet please contact the payroll department at ext.
 5512.

 Time sheets are normally due on the first working day after the close of the pay period; the non-exempt payroll schedule distributed at the beginning of the University's fiscal year gives the time sheet due dates for the entire fiscal year.
 We are better able to handle last-minute problems if the bulk of the time sheets come to us on the scheduled due date.